The 20 Best All-Inclusive Resorts for Families

 The Landings Resort & Spa, St. Lucia

-“Luxe island living” is the perfect description of this resort that offers one-, two-, and three-bedroom villas with private terraces providing incredible views of the resort’s yacht marina and Rodney Bay.
-The spa’s serene vibe is impossible to resist, so it’s a good thing the kids’ club has so much to offer little ones, including picnics to nearby Pigeon Island, beach cricket and lawn games, and sand-sculpting contests.
+“Luxe island living” is the perfect description of The Landings Resort that offers one-, two- and three-bedroom villas with private terraces providing incredible views of the resort’s yacht marina and Rodney Bay.
+The spa’s serene vibe is impossible to resist, so it’s a good thing the kids club has so much to offer little ones, including picnics to nearby Pigeon Island, beach cricket and lawn games, and sand-sculpting contests.
 Families that love adventure will want to take a guided hike up St. Lucia’s signature volcanic spires or go on a family zip-lining expedition for a totally different viewpoint.
 Adventure seekers can also drive right into the crater of St. Lucia’s La Soufriere Drive-In Volcano and walk between the bubbling sulfur springs and steam pools.
-Here are more active volcanoes you can actually visit.

 Pros: